frankfsa6/MicroarreglosDNA/README.md

 Using a “Raspberry”, it works with a used interface based on web programming (php, javascript and mysql) which allows to control an electronic system or specific hardware, using its general purpose pins (GPIO controlled by C language).

-Before using it, read the “Installation guide” as well as the “User manual” for its appropiate use.
+Follow the “Installation guide” and use the zip folder “Microarreglos.zip” to install the program in your system.
+Before using the program, read with detail the "User manual" for its appropiate use.

+In case you want an update of the program, use the zip folder “Rasp(date).zip” with the most recent (date) in the repository.